For a while I managed a cat rescue and adoption center a few days a week.

 Each day at the center I’d let the cats out of their kennels to stretch and play.
 It was a struggle to get Madonna back in her kennel.
 She did not like to be touched.

 In fact, she’d be perfectly happy if you left her totally and completely alone.
 Forever.

 Madonna sat in her kennel, cleaning her face, scowling at every prospective adopter who came into the shelter.
 It was nearly impossible to set up a visit because she pitched a fit each time we had to move her.
 There was usually a towel involved, and sometimes gloves.

 Things were not looking good for Madonna.

-Then one Saturday Mona came in.
+Then one Saturday Tegan came in.
 She was gruff, curt, and wearing fatigues.
-Mona had survived a hard life.
+Tegan had survived a hard life.
 Her face was scarred.
 As I spoke with her, I realized her scowl amazingly mirrored Madonna’s.